rachaelbabister/tomahawk-tactics/README.md

 - I would like to play an online logical game.
 - I would like to compete against the computer.
-- I don't want the game so long that I get bored.
+- I don't want the game to go on so long that I get bored.
 - I want to know who won at the end of the game.
 - I would like the option to play again.